zhouyou-gu/ac-grl-wi-fi/README.md

 ### Package Dependency
 The following is a table of packages used in this project.
 Note that packages with different versions may not be compatible in this project.
-Please install the right version based on instructions in their corresponding websites.
+Please install the right version based on instructions on their corresponding websites.

+*This project needs a modified version of NS-3 and ns3gym [here](https://github.com/zhouyou-gu/ns-3-dev-ac-grl-wi-fi.git).
+Please install their prerequisites according to their websites.

 (It is recommended to have a GPU for this project, but it can also run on CPU-only PCs.
-This project needs a modified version of NS-3 and ns3gym [here](https://github.com/zhouyou-gu/ns-3-dev-ac-grl-wi-fi.git), whose installation is explained below)

 | Packages             | Version            |
 |:---------------------|--------------------|